Ultimaker/Ultimaker2Marlin/README.md

 Open Marlin.pde

 One time change:
 The UM2 made changes to the I2C driver.
-You will have to remove this driver function from the Arduino IDE by removing the complete TWI_vect interrupt routine (located in arduino/libraries/Wire/utility/twi.c, starting at line 364).
+You will have to remove this driver function from the Arduino IDE by removing the entire TWI_vect interrupt routine (located in arduino/libraries/Wire/utility/twi.c, starting at line 364).
 Note: when you compile the sources using the makefile you can skip this step.

 Click the Verify/Compile button